mokha/semantics/README.md

-# Semantics
+# Semeval (Semantic Evaluation)

-Semantics is a Python package for modelling various aspects of meaning in languages.
+Semeval is a Python package for modelling various aspects of meaning in languages.

 # Installation